Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/3-Pallet_XCM/Pallet_XCM_slides.md

 XCM is not intended to be written by end-users.

-Instead, _parachain developers_ write XCM programs, and package them up into FRAME extrinsics.
+Instead, _parachain developers_ write XCVM programs, and package them up into FRAME extrinsics.

 Notes:

 We will see an example of this in the XCM pallet, with the teleport_assets and reserve_transfer_assets extrinsics.

 ---

 <!-- Following slides are a quick overview of the pallet interface, focusing on the calls it exposes -->

 ## pallet-xcm

-`pallet-xcm` provides default implementations for many traits required by XcmConfig.
+`pallet-xcm` provides default implementations for many traits required by `XcmConfig`.

 `pallet-xcm` also provides an interface containing 10 different extrinsics, which can be split into three categories:

 - Primitive functions to locally `execute` or `send` an XCM.
-- High-level functions for asset tranfers.
+- High-level functions for asset transfers between systems, e.g. teleportation and reserve asset transfers.
 - Extrinsics aimed exclusively at version negotiation.

 ---

 ## `pallet-xcm` Primitive extrinsics

+TODO: Split and diagrams

-`execute`
+- `execute`
 Direct access to the XCM executor.
 It checks the origin to ensure that the configured `SendXcmOrigin` filter is not blocking the execution.
 Then it executes the message **locally** and returns the outcome as an event.
 It is necessarily executed on behalf of the account that signed the extrinsic (i.e. the origin).

-`send`
+- `send`
 This extrinsic is a function to send a message to a destination.
 It checks the origin, the destination and the message.
 Then it lets the `XcmRouter` handle the forwarding of the message.

 ---

 ## `pallet-xcm` Asset Transfer extrinsics

+TODO: Split and diagrams.

 `teleport_assets` & `limited_teleport_assets`